 eLearning is a general term used to cover the broad range of teaching and learning events in which the student is separated (at a distance) from the instructor, or other fellow learners.
 Modes of elearning include two way-interactive video, correspondence courses, video-taped courses, and courses delivered through the World Wide Web. eLearning may be synchronous, asynchronous, or a combination of both.

-For accreditation purposes, SACS defines distance learning in the following way:
+For accreditation purposes, Southern Association of Colleges and Schools (SACS) defines distance learning in the following way:

 Distance education is defined, for the purposes of accreditation review, as a formal educational process in which the majority of the instruction occurs when student and instructor are not in the same place.
 Instruction may be synchronous or asynchronous.
 Distance education may employ correspondence study, or audio, video, or computer technologies.